skippyr/flamerial/README.md

 				<p>If you are going to do it, just remember to replace the relative path by the absolute path of the theme file, in the command, otherwise it will not be found.</p>
 			</ul>
 		<h3>Wallpapers</h3>
-			<p>I have separated some URLS from where you can get wallpapers that match really well with Flamerial.
+			<p>I have separated some URLS from where you can get free to use wallpapers that match really well with Flamerial at <code>wallpapers/wallpapers.md</code>.
 All credits will go to their respective authors, which you can then support by downloading the wallpapers directly from their sources.</p>
 	<h2>Issues And Contributions</h2>
 		<p>Learn how to report issues, questions and ideas and how to contribute to this project by reading its <a href="https://skippyr.github.io/materials/pages/contributions_guideline.html">contributions guideline</a>.</p>
 	<h2>License</h2>